 Misuse or abuse of amphetamines may cause serious (possibly fatal) heart and blood pressure problems.
 Amphetamine-type medications can be habit-forming.
 Use only as directed.
 If you use this drug for a long time, you may become dependent on it and may have withdrawal symptoms after stopping the drug.
 Consult your doctor or pharmacist for more details.
-(See also How to Use section).Who should not take Daro?
+(See also How to Use section).

-This drug may also be used to treat a certain sleeping disorder (narcolepsy) to help you stay awake during the day.
+This medication is used to treat attention deficit hyperactivity disorder - ADHD.
+It works by changing the amounts of certain natural substances in the brain.
+Dextroamphetamine belongs to a class of drugs known as stimulants.
+It can help increase your ability to pay attention, stay focused on an activity, and control behavior problems.
+It may also help you to organize your tasks and improve listening skills.This medication is also used to treat a certain sleeping disorder (narcolepsy) to help you stay awake during the day.
 It should not be used to treat tiredness or to hold off sleep in people who do not have a sleep disorder.

 Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking dextroamphetamine and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.